DaniJFerr/IP-address-tracker/README.md

 - See their own IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key information and location

----

-**We don't take any responsibility if you expose your API Key while completing the challenge and have not secured it.**

----

 ## Deploying your project